December 9, 2018 by Lee

 Will we play To the Strongest again? you bet we will as I’m sure Mel will want to try out her Ancient Britons at some point.

-A big thank you to Andy for making it possible, Mike and Paul lending a hand and also making the day a memorable one for us all.
+A big thank you to Andy for making it possible, Mike and Hobz lending a hand and also making the day a memorable one for us all.
 We certainly look forward to getting you guys round for a game in the Battle Bunker soon.

 Well that’s it for now, I’m off to work out my Early Imperial Roman army so until next time, thanks for reading.